Jtrinh3/Guild-of-the-Fangs-Documents/docs/downtime documents/GMB Downtime.md

 </div>

 ## Accruing Downtime
-Your active character can begin collecting downtime after your character sheet is approved.
+Your active character can begin spending downtime after your character sheet is approved.
 After approval, you earn 8 Downtime Hours (1 Downtime Day) every real-time day that you can use each day.
-However these are not able to be held onto or collected, use it that day or lose it!
+However these are not able to be held onto or collected; use it that day or lose it!
 Downtime can be used for a number of things while you are not on quests.
 Your character's skill and tool proficiencies decide what type of activity they may partake in.

 ## Using Downtime
-You can use downtime to perform a number of activities to benefit your character and others.
+You can use downtime to perform a number of activities to benefit your player character and other's player characters.
 In order to perform these downtime activities you need to adhere to the rules related to that activity.
 Below is a description of each activity rule and how to handle it when spending your downtime.
 Regardless, you can only 'preload' or dedicate up to 7 days maximum downtime at a time.

 ## Quests and Downtime
 Quests and Missions are your main duties and source of income.
 So to reflect that, whenever you start a mission you are prohibited from pursuing any downtime activity for 24 Hours after mission completion.